rysaauggie/CSCI4830-820-Group3/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Running our project optimally:

+To run it, our main file is app.component.html inside of src and inside of the app folder.
+Right click on it and preferably open the file with chrome.